Kim Ryeo-wook: 2016–present: Solo debut

 Ryeowook made his solo debut on January 28, 2016.

 Ryeowook's debut solo album's title is The Little Prince.
-The release of The Little Prince was not only anticipated as Ryeowook's first official solo album since his debut 11 years ago but it is also because it is the first release under Super Junior's own label, Label SJ, established by SM Entertainment in 2015 during the group's 10th anniversary.
-The title track bearing the same name as the album is a ballad inspired by French author Antoine de Saint-Exupéry's novel The Little Prince.
+The release of The Little Prince was anticipated not only as Ryeowook's first official solo album since his debut 11 years ago but also because it was the first release under Super Junior's own label, Label SJ, established by SM Entertainment in 2015 during the group's 10th anniversary.
+The title track, bearing the same name as the album, is a ballad inspired by French author Antoine de Saint-Exupéry's novel The Little Prince.
 The title track "The Little Prince" is a ballad song and a conversation between a man in pain from love and The Little Prince.

 In addition to Ryeowook's solo promotions and album release, he held his first solo concert through SMTOWN's The Agit series called "Ever Lasting Star - RyeoWook" from 19 February until 21 February at the SMTOWN's Coex Artium in Samseong-dong, Seoul.

+On January 2, 2019, Ryeowook released his second solo album, Drunk on Love.

 On May 3, 2022, Ryeowook released his third solo album A Wild Rose.

 Artistry

 With three octaves in his range, Ryeowook is a lyric tenor.
 He has also been known for his frequent usage of falsettos.
 South Korean operatic singer Sumi Jo, whom he collaborated with for a formal performance, praised his musicianship.
-She called his skills "outstanding"; acknowledged his professionalism on stage.
+She called his skills "outstanding" and acknowledged his professionalism on stage.

 With his second EP, Drunk on Love, Young Post noticed a variety of genres and styles interpolated: from a pop ballad-like style; jazz; R&B; and to more of a style reminiscing of lounge music.

 Personal life

-Ryeowook received secondary education from Deokwon Arts High School and graduated in February 2006.
-In the same year, he entered Inha University and graduated on 24 February 2012, with a major in theater and film studies.
+Ryeowook received his secondary education from Deokwon Arts High School and graduated in February 2006.
+The same year, he entered Inha University and graduated on 24 February 2012, with a major in theater and film studies.
 Ryeowook enlisted for his military service on 11 October 2016, and was discharged on July 10, 2018.